 - Evaluate the web vitals of your website, such as page loading speed, accessibility, SEO, etc.

-- Perform visual testing, preferably with automated tools that can proactively monitor the accuracy of both the appearance and functionality of your site.
-Visual testing provides online brands a way to quickly identify and isolate UI/UX errors, which if left undetected can leave a permanent and devastating impact to the business.
+- Test with automated tools that can proactively monitor the accuracy of both the appearance and functionality of your site.
+Valido Testing enables brands to quickly identify UI/UX errors on their ecommerce sites, which if left undetected can leave a permanent and devastating impact to the business.